Guangzhao Mao

-Mao is most known for her work on nanotechnology, primarily focusing on targeted drug delivery and electrochemistry for sensors.
+Her field of research is in nanotechnology, primarily focusing on targeted drug delivery and electrochemistry for sensors.

 Education

-Mao completed her BSc in chemistry from Nanjing University in 1988 and obtained her PhD in chemical engineering from the University of Minnesota in 1994.
-She then completed her postdoctoral fellowship at the same institution in 1995.
+Mao received a Bachelor of Science with a major in chemistry from Nanjing University in 1988 and a Doctor of Philosophy in chemical engineering from the University of Minnesota in 1994.
+She then completed a postdoctoral fellowship at the University of Minnesota in 1995.